survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 ## Chunk Types in Webpack

-In the example above, we used something known as **entry chunks**.
+In the example above, we used several types of webpack chunks.
 As [discussed in the documentation](https://webpack.github.io/docs/code-splitting.html#chunk-types), internally webpack treats chunks in three types:

 * **Entry chunks** - Entry chunks contain webpack runtime and modules it then loads.
 So far, we've been dealing with these.
 * **Normal chunks** - Normal chunks **don't** contain webpack runtime.
 Instead, these can be loaded dynamically while the application is running.
 A suitable wrapper (JSONP for example) is generated for these.
 We'll generate a normal chunk in the next chapter as we set up code splitting.